alexg-axis/advent-of-code/2021/13/README.md

 ## --- Part Two ---

-Finish folding the transparent paper according to the instructions.
+Finish folding (_How can you fold it that many times?
+You tell me, I'm not the one folding it._) the transparent paper according to the instructions.
 The manual says the code is always __eight capital letters__.

 __What code do you use to activate the infrared thermal imaging camera system?__